 STScI is undertaking a number of actions to mitigate the effects of gain sag and extend the lifetime of the COS FUV XDL detector.
 On July 23, 2012, the COS FUV spectrum was relocated by 3.5" (about 1 mm) to a part of the detector where significant gain sag had not yet occurred.
-This move, in conjunction with a careful management of the high voltage of the COS FUV detector, has allowed us to obtain data during Cycle 20 that is free from gain sag artifacts and will allow us to do so as well during Cycle 21.
-However, by the start of Cycle 22, it is expected that the FUV spectra will be moved to a third lifetime position in order to keep mitigating gain sag effects.
-The spectral resolution of the COS G130M and G160M gratings at this new position may be 15% lower than at the original resolution, with a possibly somewhat larger resolution decline for the COS G140L grating.
-See the COS website for updated information about calibration of this new lifetime position.
+This move, in conjunction with careful management of the high voltage of the COS FUV detector, has allowed us to obtain data that is free of gain sag artifacts during Cycle 20, Cycle 21 and a fraction of Cycle 22.
+On February 9, 2015, the COS FUV spectrum was relocated by -6" to another part of the detector at lifetime position 3 (LP3).
+This LP move along with continued management of the high voltage of the COS FUV detector, has allowed us to obtain data that is free of gain sag artifacts during part of Cycle 22, Cycle 23 and part of Cycle 24.
+FUV spectra will be moved yet again to a fourth lifetime position (LP4) during Cycle 24 in July 2017 to keep mitigating gain sag effects.
+The spectral resolution of the COS G130M and G160M gratings at this new position may be 15% lower than at LP3, with a possibly larger resolution decline for the G140L grating.